 - Profit: When you enter all the data into the program, it gives you a total profit number and return on your investment.
 I used numbers for a flip I am almost done with and my profit came out to $68,000 and a 78 percent return on my investment.
 I like those numbers and I will detail this flip in my fix and flip update articles.
 The great thing about the profit number is you can change financing terms or length of time you hold the property to instantly see how much your profit changes.
 The program even has a spot where you can enter a percentage of the profit to be spit with the lender or an investor.

 How can the Rehab Valuator Program help wholesalers?

 The Rehab Valuator has some great features for wholesalers as well.
-There is a very simply program to determine what price a wholesaler would have to buy a house at to sell it to an investor who would flip the house.
+There is a very simple program to determine what price a wholesaler would have to buy a house to sell it to an investor who would flip the house.
 The program is based on the 70 percent rule, which I explain in detail here.
 Enter the ARV, the repairs and the profit the wholesaler takes, and you get the price you can pay for the property.
 The only issue I saw with this calculator was you can enter carrying costs and closing costs, which decrease the offer price even more.
-In my experience the 70 percent rule works without having to enter holding or carrying costs as additional expenses.
+In my experience, the 70 percent rule works without having to enter holding or carrying costs as additional expenses.
 You can also adjust the 70 percent value to be 65 percent, 75 percent or whatever value you want.

 Another great part of the program is it generates detailed, professional reports that you can give to investors who may want to buy the wholesale deal.
-You plug in the numbers for the repairs and other costs and the Valuator generates the report that will make you look like a professional.
+You plug in the numbers for the repairs and other costs and the Valuator generates the report that will make you look like it was created by a professional.
 The more information you can give to the investor, the more comfortable they will feel buying a house from you.

-How can the Rehab Valuator help with rental properties?
+How can Rehab Valuator help with rental properties?